 The footbeds are fully adjustable thanks to the included inserts that Velcro in place.
 Riders can choose between color-coded high and medium arch support depending upon their preference.

-A small but important detail was the addition of a 1cm protective strip to the shoe’s toe box.
-It runs from the big toe at the front and follows the foot’s contour (inward-frame side) to where the ball of the foot starts.
-It guards the shoe against tire rub, a very smart idea, especially if white is your color of preference.
+A small but important detail was adding a 1cm protective strip to the shoe’s toe box.
+It runs from the big toe at the front and follows the foot’s contour (inward-frame side) to where the foot’s ball starts.
+It guards the shoe against tire rub, a brilliant idea, especially if white is your preferred color.

 Shimano unveils the Li2 Boa dial made just for the S-Phyre RC902.
 They have a lower profile and a smoother feel than the lP1 it replaced on the RC9.